ylrmali/django-webhook-github/README.md

-# GITHUB WEBHOOK USAGE WITH DJANGO FRAMEWORK
+# GITHUB WEBHOOK USAGE WITH DJANGO

 *Github webhook provides a socket for recognize the changes in the repository.*